vscher/barma/README.txt

 install.packages("e1071")
 install.packages("forecast")

-If you have questions regarding the computer code, please contact Vinícius Scher at vinitscher@gmail.com.
+If you have questions regarding the computer code, please contact Vinícius Scher at vinitscher at gmail [dot] com.